aantron/ocaml.org/data/planet/rgrinberg/introducing-opium.md

 ---

 <p>One itch that I usually need to scratch is setting up quick and dirty
-REST API&rsquo;s - preferably in OCaml.
+REST API’s - preferably in OCaml.
 OCaml does have a few options for web development but I found them to be not so great fits for my needs.
 To summarize:</p>